miguel-sg-2/FastEddy_tutorial/introduction.rst

 .. _NCAR: https://ncar.ucar.edu
 .. _RAL: https://ral.ucar.edu

 This is a tutorial designed so that a user can learn how to execute FastEddy.
 Four test cases are given: a) dry neutral boundary layer, b) dry convective boundary layer, c) dry stable boundary layer, and d) a moist convective case.
 All test cases are ideal setups over zero terrain.
 For each case, the user will set up the input parameter file, execute FastEddy, visualize the output using a Jupyter notebook, and perform some basic analysis of the output.
 After examining the test cases, the user will carry out some sensitivity tests by changing various input parameters.
-The purpose of these tests are for the user to become more familiar with the input parameters.
+The purpose of these tests are for the user to become more familiar with the input parameters, and how changes to those parameters affect the output.
 After the tutorial, the user is expected to have basic knowledge of carryout out LES using FastEddy.

 Software and computing requirements
 -----------------------------------